toby0224/SHOP/README.md

 # Shop
-An online Shop built from the NODE JS course from udemy.
+An online Shop built using NODE.JS course from udemy.